myduino/Hibiscus-Sense-Arduino/Exercise_00_Learning_Preparation/README.md

 `On Mac OS` Example: **`/dev/cu.usbserial-XXXXXXXXX`**
 <p align="center"><img src="https://github.com/myduino/Hibiscus-Sense-Arduino/raw/main/references/arduino-ide-com-port-mac.png" width="800"></a></p>

-3. On the board selection, choose **`ESP32 Dev Module`**.
+6. On the board selection, choose **`ESP32 Dev Module`**.

 <p align="center"><img src="https://github.com/myduino/Hibiscus-Sense-Arduino/raw/main/references/arduino-ide-com-board.png" width="800"></a></p>

-Hibiscus Sense, shipped with default sketch to check the sensors and list available Wi-Fi networks at your place.
+Hibiscus Sense, shipped with default program to check the sensors and list available Wi-Fi networks at your place.
 Let's continue to test it!

-4. Click the *magnifying glass* icon at the right side of the Arduino IDE to open the *Serial Monitor*.
+7. Click the *magnifying glass* icon at the right side of the Arduino IDE to open the *Serial Monitor*.
-5. Set the Baud Rate to `115200`.
+8. Set the Baud Rate to `115200`.
-6. Click the `IO0` button on Hibiscus Sense.
+9. Click the `IO0` button on Hibiscus Sense.
 You will see the result of the sensor and Wi-Fi checking on the Serial Monitor.

 <p align="center"><img src="https://github.com/myduino/Hibiscus-Sense-Arduino/raw/main/references/hibiscus-first-time-monitor.png" width="800"></a></p>